swang2016/ufc_scraper/README.md

 Additionally, the `scripts` folder contains a file called `ufc_scraper.py` which has functions used for both the initial scraping and functions used to update the data as new UFC events occur.

 ### Usage Examples
+Usage examples can also be found in the notebook `scrape_fights.ipynb` in the `scripts` folder.

 #### Getting UFC Fight and Fighter Details